 The closest major airport to Fernie is Calgary International Airport, which is about a 3.5-hour drive.
 There are scheduled shuttles every day either once or twice daily.
 Cranbrook airport (1.25-hour drive) only services a few domestic flights.
 Private and scheduled shuttles are available from Cranbrook.

 It’s possible to stay in Fernie without your own wheels (though it’s definitely going to give you more flexibility to have a car).
 The Fernie town shuttle links downtown Fernie with the resort, with the last bus back from town leaving at 10.30pm.
-More details about shuttles and transport are detailed in our Fernie Scout Field Guide, free with any booking via Scout.
+If you do have a car Fernie makes a great combination as part of a road trip itinerary with nearby resorts such as Red Mountain and Whitewater to the west or Panorama and the Banff area resorts to the north.

 Time to go skiing!
 Get all the inside-tips for your resort in your Scout Field Guide.
 Free with every booking.